 Visitor Pattern

-You can get the source code for this project on GitHub.
+You can get the .

 Imagine writing a notebook app for your fellow developers.
 These notebooks are hierarchical in nature: A notebook contains pages, a page contains cells.
 A cell is generally any kind of specific content that can be displayed and interacted with on a page, e.g. text, source code, images.